Wednesday, 9 December 2015

 Post Communion Prayer:

 Grant, O Lord, we pray,

 that the Word made flesh proclaimed by your apostle John

 through Jesus Christ our Lord.

-Canon Patrick Comerford is lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
-These notes were prepared for a discussion in a tutorial group with MTh students on Wednesday 9 October 2013.
+(Revd Canon Professor) Patrick Comerford is lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
+These notes were prepared for a discussion in a tutorial group with MTh students on Wednesday 9 December 2015.